abergmeier/smart-mirror/README.md

 - Is there a Power source/semi-USP that keeps power for a few seconds while notifying RPI4?
   - Seems like PIJuice might be a good choice
 - How fast is booting/restoring with RPI4 and NVMe
+- Install Wayland/Weston and setup in fullscreen mode
+  - Ensure it runs on top of latest Mesa/Vulkan implementation
+- Get a Vulkan context from Wayland
+- Draw onto Vulkan context with Skia or something equally "simple".